tbali0524/cgtest/README.md

 However, sometimes you might want to setup and use your own local dev environment.
 Having to copy (even with autosync tools) your code to the CG online IDE just to run some tests can be tedious.

+The repository also includes some test cases for 100+ `CodinGame` puzzles.

 ## Command line usage

 ```txt